 - Manny Ramirez applies for reinstatement from the voluntarily retired list.
 However, he will still be required to resolve his outstanding violation of the Joint Drug Prevention and Treatment Program, announced on April 8th, and will need to serve a 100-game suspension if he signs a contract with a major league team.

-- 2012 - In the second day of the annual Winter Meetings, the Red Sox sign free agent OF Shane Victorino to a three-year contract and the Nationals sign P Dan Haren for one year, while on the trade front, the Astros send P Wilton Lopez to Colorado for Ps Alex White and Alex Gillingham and the Marlins trade SS Yunel Escobar, acquired in last month's 12-player blockbuster deal with Toronto, to Tampa Bay for minor leaguer Derek Dietrich.
+- 2012 - In the second day of the annual Winter Meetings, the Red Sox sign free agent OF Shane Victorino to a three-year contract and the Nationals sign P Dan Haren for one year.
+On the trade front, the Astros send P Wilton Lopez to Colorado for Ps Alex White and Alex Gillingham and the Marlins trade SS Yunel Escobar, acquired in last month's 12-player blockbuster deal with Toronto, to Tampa Bay for minor leaguer Derek Dietrich.

 [edit] Births